Is Walter Johnson the all-time greatest pitcher?

 My 1960 Fleer

 Mathewson and Johnson were the two pitchers among the first five inductees into the Hall of Fame.
-Young, who has the highest career WAR among pitchers, is the all-time leader in victories and, of course, the man for whom the season’s top pitcher award is named.
+Young is the all-time leader in victories with 511.
+Johnson is no 2 with 417.
+Young had died the year before Commissioner Ford Frick created the “Cy Young Award” for the season’s top pitcher, long before sabermetric stats were introduced.

 Alexander had 15 seasons of 15 or more wins to Mathewson’s 13 and won 30 or more games in a season three times to Johnson’s two.
 He is second to Johnson in all-time shutouts, ahead of Mathewson.
 Alexander led the N.L. in wins, ERA and strikeouts four times to twice each by Mathewson and by Johnson in the A.L.
-All three had seasons among the 10 best ever by allowing the fewest base-runners per inning (WHIP), a measure that includes today’s pitchers.
+More significantly, all three had seasons among the 10 best ever by allowing the fewest base runners per inning (WHIP), a measure that includes today’s pitchers.

 Johnson and Alexander pitched into the live-ball era, but obviously the game has evolved since their time.
-Pitchers’ victories are no longer held in such high esteem.
-Sabermetric standards, such as fielding-independent pitching and WHIP, are considered better performance measures.
+Pitchers’ victories rightly are no longer held in such high esteem.
+Statistics such as fielding-independent pitching and WHIP, are considered better performance measures.
 Far more batters strike out, inflating that stat for today’s pitchers.

 Still, thanks mostly to outstanding work by Retrosheet researchers, advanced metrics now apply to the greats of the early 20th Century, too.
 And as with modern Hall-of-Famers, they should be judged in the context of how the game was played in their era.
-Johnson and Mathewson were among the top strikeout pitchers of their time.
+Johnson and Mathewson were among the top strikeout pitchers at a time when batters seldom struck out.
 Johnson became the all-time leader in whiffs on Sept.
 10, 1921.
 Nolan Ryan did not pass him until April 1983.
 Today, Johnson is barely in the top 10.

 Now that the best pitchers rarely last even eight innings, the shutouts thrown by Johnson (110), Alexander (90) and Mathewson (79) should safely remain 1-2-3 on the all-time list.
 In the 20th Century, the lowest WHIP by a starting pitcher – a record unknown in his time – was achieved retrospectively by Johnson – 0.7803 – in 1913.
 But in 2000, Pedro Martinez finally beat that mark with a record-low WHIP of 0.7373.

 Johnson led the American League in strikeouts 12 times, eight seasons consecutively.
 His ERA was less than 2.00 during 11 seasons.
 He led the league five times.
-His career 152.5 wins above a replacement player (WAR) is second only to Young’s.
+His career 166.9 wins above a replacement player (WAR) by Baseball Reference’s measure, is the highest for any pitcher.
+Young is second at 163.6.

 During his first five seasons, Johnson played for teams that finished either seventh or eighth, losing as many 110 games in 1909.
 During the same period, Mathewson’s teams finished at least 11 games over .500 and won 91 or more games four times.